- Model & Year: 95-01 7-Series, U.S.

 Resler Interface Drivers

-When I plugged in the Resler interface to my old Dell laptop, I was prompted by WinXP to install drivers for it, but the system couldn't find any.
-So I went to Silicon Labs' website to download the drivers specified on Resler's website.
-After un-zipping the downloaded file, I put it in C:DELL\drivers and clicked on "CP210xVCPInstaller_x86", which installed the drivers:
+January 2016: When I plugged in the Resler interface to my old Dell laptop, I was prompted by WinXP to install drivers for it, but the system couldn't find any.
+So I went to Silicon Labs' website to download the drivers (as specified on Resler's previous website).
+After un-zipping the downloaded file, I put it in C:DELL\drivers and clicked on "CP210xVCPInstaller_x86", which installed the drivers.

 Once your Resler interface is ready, simply plug-in and set your ignition key to position 1 (accessory).
 With NavCoder running, you should begin to see data.
 No user manual exists for NavCoder.
 It was designed to be self-explanatory.